Table of content

 Another point that you have to consider before flipping NFTs is the market illiquidity.
 In other words, there is no guarantee that you'll be able to resell your purchased piece of art after some time.
 So, keep in mind that the risk is high while trading NFTs, and do your own research before taking action.

 If you are interested in niche NFTs, you can also focus on more specific marketplaces.
 If you are passionate about trading card games, Myth Market is your place to go while if you are interested in tweets, better check Valuables by Cent.
-By the way, the first tweet by Twitter founder Jack Dorsey was sold as an NFT for almost three million euros.
-Crazy, innit?

 However, the types of NFTs are not the only difference between the marketplaces.
 While their core principle is similar, they differ in the features offered.
 Some offer advanced security, others low gas fees, because, for instance, they run on the Solana blockchain.
 The platforms also have separate wallet compatibility and cryptocurrencies on which they work.
 Of course, the verification process of NFTs listed also differs, so better double-check how it works to avoid buying the stolen ones.

 First, don't be fooled by a large community – some people still use fake followers, so better check the engagement.
 If you see some real buzz happening, the project could be legit.
 The value will probably grow faster for NFTs with solid communities around them.
-Such groups of people are gathering on Twitter and Discord, so if you are interested in some NFT projects, you should definitely go and follow them on those channels.
+Such groups of people are gathering on Discord and elsewhere, so if you are interested in some NFT projects, you should definitely go and follow them on those channels.

 It’s easy to get lost in the NFT market.
 Some tools were created to improve your experience: